jessiichat/jessiichat/README.md

 ## I'm a Developer and a design lover

 - 🌱 I'm currently in apprenticeship training between [CIS - Integrated Life Support Services](https://cis-integratedservices.com/fr) and [Epitech](https://www.epitech.eu/).
-- 🎓 I graduated in Graphic Design and worked as a creative person for 5+ years (for print supports' sake).
+- 🎓 I graduated in Graphic Design and worked for the creative industry for 5+ years (for print supports' sake).

 ### Relationship status